Leinad0202/Python_ChatBot_IA/README.md

 Python_ChatBot_IA
-Python_ChatBot_IA is a simple, functional chatbot built with Python and Streamlit.
-It connects to the OpenAI API to handle natural language conversations in real-time.
-The application is lightweight and has no dependencies beyond the streamlit and openai Python libraries.
-Importantly, it follows best practices for secret management: the OpenAI API key is never hard-coded, but loaded from an environment variable (named OPENAI_API_KEY) help.openai.com github.com
+Python_ChatBot_IA is a simple and functional chatbot built with Python and Streamlit.
+It connects to the OpenAI API to handle real-time natural language conversations.
+The app is lightweight and requires only two Python libraries: streamlit and openai.

-.
-This ensures the key remains private (as recommended by OpenAI) and isn’t exposed in source control.
+⚠️ Security Note: The API key is not hardcoded in the source code.
+It is loaded from an environment variable named OPENAI_API_KEY, following OpenAI's best practices for key management.

-Features
+🔧 Features
-Interactive Chat Interface: Uses a Streamlit web app to let users send messages and receive responses from an OpenAI model.
-The UI is simple and easy to use.
-OpenAI-powered Responses: Connects to the OpenAI API (e.g. GPT-3.5 or GPT-4) to generate replies to user input.
-Similar projects allow selecting different GPT models and adjusting parameters like temperature and max tokens github.com
-.
+Interactive Chat Interface: Built with Streamlit for a clean and easy-to-use web UI.

+OpenAI-Powered Responses: Uses OpenAI’s models (e.g., GPT-3.5, GPT-4) to respond to user input.

-Secure Key Handling: Loads the OPENAI_API_KEY from an environment variable (not from code) to protect your secret key help.openai.com github.com
+Secure API Key Handling: The key is loaded from an environment variable, not stored in the code.

-.
-Minimal Dependencies: Only requires installing streamlit and openai.
-This makes setup and deployment straightforward (see Installation below).
+Minimal Dependencies: Only requires streamlit and openai, making setup fast and simple.

-Lightweight and Extensible: The code is open-source and easy to modify.
-You can extend it to support more features (for example, streaming outputs or additional model settings as suggested in similar examples github.com
+Lightweight and Extensible: The code is clean and easy to modify — ideal for adding new features like model selection, temperature control, or streaming outputs.

-).
-Prerequisites
+✅ Prerequisites
-Python 3.8+ – The OpenAI Python client requires Python 3.8 or higher github.com
+Python 3.8 or higher

-.
-pip – To install Python packages (streamlit, openai, etc.).
-OpenAI API Key – You must have an OpenAI account and obtain an API key from the OpenAI dashboard.
-This key is used by the app to authenticate requests.
-(Optional) python-dotenv – Although not strictly required, it is recommended (by OpenAI’s official guidance) to use the python-dotenv package.
-This allows you to put your API key in a .env file, and automatically load it into the environment github.com
-.
-Installing it is simple: pip install python-dotenv.
+pip (Python package manager)

+OpenAI API Key — Get it from your OpenAI dashboard

+(Optional) python-dotenv — Useful for loading environment variables from a .env file.

-Installation
+💻 Installation
-Clone the repository to your local machine: bash
+Clone the repository:

+bash
 Copiar
 Editar
 git clone https://github.com/your-username/Python_ChatBot_IA.git
 cd Python_ChatBot_IA
-Install required packages.
-For example, using pip: bash
+Install required packages:

+bash
 Copiar
 Editar
 pip install streamlit openai
-This installs Streamlit and the OpenAI Python client.
-(As shown in the OpenAI library’s documentation, you can install it via pip install openai github.com
-.)
-(Optional) If you plan to use a .env file for configuration, install python-dotenv: bash
+(Optional) Install python-dotenv if you want to use a .env file for your API key:

+bash
 Copiar
 Editar
 pip install python-dotenv
-Configuration
+🔐 API Key Configuration
-To securely provide your OpenAI API key to the app, follow these steps:
-Create a .env file in the project root (same directory as main.py).
+Create a .env file in the root directory:

-Add your API key to the .env file in the following format (note the sk- prefix): ini
+ini
 Copiar
 Editar
 OPENAI_API_KEY=sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-For example, one maintainer suggests including a template .env file with just OPENAI_API_KEY=sk- and adding the real key after cloning github.com
-.
-This key always starts with sk-, so your file might look like OPENAI_API_KEY=sk-1234abcd... github.com
-.
-Secure the .env file by adding it to .gitignore.
-This ensures your secret key does not get committed to version control github.com help.openai.com
-.
-Load the key in code.
-In your Python code (e.g. in main.py), fetch the key from the environment.
-For example: python
+Make sure to add .env to your .gitignore file:

+txt
 Copiar
 Editar
+.env
+Load the key in your code (in main.py):

+python
+Copiar
+Editar
 import os
-api_key = os.getenv("OPENAI_API_KEY")
+from dotenv import load_dotenv

+load_dotenv()
-openai.api_key = api_key
+openai.api_key = os.getenv("OPENAI_API_KEY")
-This uses os.getenv("OPENAI_API_KEY") to read the key into the OpenAI client github.com
-.
-(If using python-dotenv, make sure to call load_dotenv() early in your script so that the .env values are loaded into os.environ github.com
-.)
-By following this setup, you keep your API key out of the source code, adhering to OpenAI’s security recommendations help.openai.com github.com
-.
-Usage
+This setup ensures your API key is safe and not exposed in version control.

+▶️ Running the Chatbot
-After installation and configuration, run the chatbot app with Streamlit: bash
+Run the app with Streamlit:

+bash
 Copiar
 Editar
 streamlit run main.py
-This will start the Streamlit development server.
-Open your web browser and go to http://localhost:8501 (or the URL shown in the console).
-You should see the chat interface.
-Simply type your messages into the input box and the app will display responses generated by the OpenAI model.
+Then open your browser and go to http://localhost:8501.

+You’ll see a chat interface where you can type messages and receive AI-powered responses.